Configure the Trustee operator

 Create the Trustee authentication secret

-oc create secret generic kbs-auth-public-key --from-file=./trustee/publicKey -n trustee-operator-system
+oc create secret generic kbs-auth-public-key --from-file=./publicKey -n trustee-operator-system

 Create Trustee ConfigMap